dnJJ-tensor/diffusion_eq/README.md

 ## Overview
 ### Outline
-This program was created to simulate two dimensional heat diffusion phenomena by compiling python(pandas DataFrame, numpy matplotlib) and Fortran90/95 with f2py.
+This program was created to simulate two dimensional heat diffusion phenomena by compiling python(pandas DataFrame, numpy, matplotlib) and Fortran90/95 with f2py.
 Input, output and visualization of data is executed by Python program (main.py).
 Fortran subroutine  undertakes simulation itself.
 ### Methodology of simulation
 #### discretization and variable
 comming soon.